scib3ria/cardhunter-nz/README.md

 The cardhunter will take some time to retrieve and process the data.

-Once finished, call `cardhunter.cheapestPrices()` to see which stores have the best deals for earch searched card, or `cardhunter.allPrices` to display a summary of all card prices in a pandas dataframe.
+Once finished, call `cardhunter.cheapestPrices()` to see which stores have the best deals for each searched card, or `cardhunter.allPrices` to display a summary of all card prices in a pandas dataframe.

 # Requirements